brack3t/django-braces/docs/access.rst

 LoginRequiredMixin
 ------------------

-This mixin is rather simple and is generally the first inherited class in any of our views.
-If we don't have an authenticated user there's no need to go any further.
+This mixin is rather simple and is generally the first inherited class in any view.
+If you don't have an authenticated user, there's no need to go any further.
 If you've used Django before you are probably familiar with the ``login_required`` decorator.
-All we are doing here is requiring a user to be authenticated to be able to get to this view.

-While this doesn't look like much, it frees us up from having to manually overload the dispatch method on every single view that requires a user to be authenticated.
-If that's all that is needed on this view, we just saved 3 lines of code.
-Example usage below.
+This mixin replicates the decorator's functionality.

     .. note::
         As of version 1.0, the LoginRequiredMixin has been rewritten to behave like the rest of the ``access`` mixins.
 It now accepts ``login_url``, ``redirect_field_name``